$B-L$ model with $A_4\times Z_3\times Z_4$ symmetry for $3+1$ active$-$sterile neutrino mixing: Introduction

-This work is arranged as follows.
+The remainder of this work is structured as follows.
 The description of the model is presented in section \ref{model}.
 The scalar potential of the model is described in section \ref{minimumcondi}.
 The active$-$sterile neutrino mixing is presented in section \ref{ASmixing} and section \ref{NR} is devoted to the numerical analysis.
-Finally, some conclusions are given in section \ref{conclusion}.
+Finally, some conclusions are drawn in section \ref{conclusion}.